fpmacedo/Nubank-Analytics-Engineer-Case/README.md

 ## Recomended steps:

-1. Open the `etl.ipynb` where you will be guided to create a Postgres image with docker and in this notebook you can create the tables in the database to execute querys and test how it is working.
+1. Open the `etl.ipynb` where you will be guided to create a Postgres image with docker and in this notebook you can create the tables in the database to execute querys and test how it is working;

 2. Open the `case_answers.ipynb` to see the approach used to answer the problems proposed.